-We are manually curating the lists of chemicals put together to stem CW nonproliferation by international frameworks, international organizations, and national authorities.
+We are manually curating lists of chemicals put together to stem the proliferation of chemical weapons by international frameworks, international organizations, and national authorities.

 Table 2: Amendment to CWC Schedule 1

 Table 6 (Coming soon!): Annex V of the WCO Strategic Trade Control Enforcement Implementation Guide

 Table 7 (Coming soon!): CW-control portion of the U.S. Munitions List (USML)

 Table 8 (Coming soon!): CW-control portion of the U.S. Commerce Control List (CCL)